Supreme Court could block Trump's birthright citizenship order but limit nationwide injunctions

 Sauer said they wouldn’t necessarily do anything different, but the government might figure out ways to reject documentation with “the wrong designation of citizenship.”

-Kavanaugh continued to press for clearer answers, pointing out the executive order gave the government only about 30 days to develop a policy.
+Kavanaugh continued to push for clearer answers, pointing out that the executive order gave the government only about 30 days to develop a policy.
 “You think they can get it together in time?” he said.

 The Trump administration, like the Biden administration before it, has complained that judges are overreaching by issuing orders that apply to everyone instead of just the parties before the court.

-Picking up on that theme, Justice Samuel Alito said he meant no disrespect the nation's district judges when he opined that they sometimes suffer from an “occupational disease ...
-'I am right, and I can do whatever I want.'”
+Picking up on that theme, Justice Samuel Alito said he meant no disrespect to the nation's district judges when he opined that they sometimes suffer from an “occupational disease which is the disease of thinking that 'I am right and I can do whatever I want.'”

 But Justice Sonia Sotomayor was among several justices who raised the confusing patchwork of rules that would result if the court orders were narrowed and new restrictions on citizenship could temporarily take effect in more than half the country.